andyt96/MasteringGit/README.md

 `git pull` - Downloads your files from your Git repo

+`git clone` - Creates a clone or copy of an existing repo

+`git branch` - Lists all of your branches

+`git branch <new branch>` - Creates a new branch using the current commit

+`git checkout` - Switches your branch and navigates to another branch

+`git log` - Shows all of your commit in your current branch

+`git merge`

 ## The Files in this Repo

 The files are just basic HTML and CSS files.
 They don't contain anything important.
 I created these files so that I have something to commit and push to this repo using the command line.
-You can see the files live [here](https://mastering-git-andy.netlify.com/).
+You can see the files live [here](https://mastering-git-andy.netlify.app/).